Activity-Based Budgeting - Explained

 - Inductors of intensity: These are the resources consumed each time that the activity occurs.

-Analysis oriented system The ABB system is an excellent element of analysis for obtaining the information needed to make decisions and assessing the activities and actions related to the product.
+The ABB system is an excellent element of analysis for obtaining the information needed to make decisions and assessing the activities and actions related to the product.
 It is, however, more complex and difficult to implement compared to others.
 It emphasizes on the cost of activities unlike other more traditional systems of cost quantification.
 The ABB model emphasizes on the added value that activities bring to the product.

 Steps Applied in Activity-Based Budgeting